harishgoudakkala/codeant_ui/README.md

 The project is deployed on Netlify.
 You can view the live demo here:
 [Live Demo](https://codeantui.netlify.app)

-## Evaluation Criteria

-The submission adheres to the following evaluation criteria:

-- **Code Quality**: Clean, readable, and maintainable code
-- **Design Fidelity**: Accurate replication of the Figma design
-- **Functionality**: Smooth and seamless UI interactions
-- **Performance**: Optimized and responsive design
-- **Creativity**: Innovative solutions to challenges during implementation
-- **Responsiveness**: Adaptable to different screen sizes and devices
-- **Timeliness**: Completed within the deadline

 ## Contact

 For any queries, feel free to contact the developer: